TJBriggs/portfolio/README.md

 [View Code](/devetry)

 Devetry specializes in app development and they wanted a creative way to feature their amazing work.
 Check out the video slider on the home page.
 The videos play when they're in view or when the slide changes.
+Unfortunately, this website has been rebranded, redesigned, and rebuilt since my original work.

 #### Project Highlights: